 Joe Murray has worked as a producer/director, graphic designer, editor and writer for a variety of PBS and commercial television stations and television post-production companies.
-Children's television specials and documentaries Murray produced in the U.S., Europe and the Middle East have earned him many awards including Oebie and Producer of the Year awards from the Ohio Educational Broadcasting Network Commission and three Emmy Awards from the National Academy of Television Arts & Sciences-Cleveland.
+Children's television specials and documentaries Murray produced in the U.S., Europe and the Middle East have earned him many awards including Oebie and Producer of the Year awards from the Ohio Educational Broadcasting Network Commission and three Emmy awards from the National Academy of Television Arts & Sciences-Cleveland.
+Photographs and video Murray shot on a three-week expedition to Antarctica in 2002 formed the basis of the children's television series, Antarctica: 90 Degrees South which aired on PBS.

 Before joining the faculty, he was the director of the New Media Center, working regularly with students, faculty and administrators to establish strategies and objectives to support teaching, learning and research in higher education.